ByungtaeKim/test-for-git/readme.txt

 Welcome to my first repo
 Learning git is going well so far
-This is my third line
+This is for test in master.